New York Republicans call on Santos to resign and give up his House seat

 "He's basically confessed.
 He needs help," Bruce Blakeman, a Republican who serves as Nassau County's top administrator, said at an emotional news conference.
 "He's not a normal person.
 He needs to stop deluding himself that he can continue in Congress."

-New York Rep. Anthony D'Esposito (R-NY 4) appeared at the event via video link from Washington, D.C., and also called on Santos to step down.
+New York Rep. Anthony D'Esposito, R-N.Y., appeared at the event via video link from Washington, D.C., and also called on Santos to step down.

 "George Santos does not have the ability to serve here in the House of Representatives and should resign," D'Esposito said.